 Program overview

-The full program consists of:
+MEP consists of:

-- Genos 180-degree Emotional Intelligence assessment (Time 1) feedback report that provides course participants with feedback from their direct reports
+- Time 1 report with feedback from participants and their direct reports

 - Module 1 - Understanding self and developing others: the reflective mindset